If you need any help assessing your email security or investigating a BEC attack, do not hesitate to reach out to us.

 BEC fraud – also sometimes called CEO fraud – is a type of social engineering scam where criminals deceive company employees into transferring money to them.
 They might gain access to the victim’s devices or systems through malware or other security vulnerabilities, and learn enough about the company’s inner working to convincingly impersonate either a high-ranking employee like the CEO or a supplier.

 Many companies, especially SMEs are targeted by Business Email Compromise (BEC) attacks.
 They are very active, especially in the GCC, Europe and South America and often mostly from Nigeria.
 BEC scams accounted for half of cybercrime losses in 2019 and totaled $1.8Bn in 2019 - a 50% increase since 2018.
 For comparison, BEC associated losses were $1.3 billion in 2018, $676 million in 2017 and $360 million in 2016.
-Attackers usually start with phishing emails and can stay and monitors your emails for several months before starting to impersonate one of the account executives.
+Attackers usually start with phishing emails and can stay and monitor your emails for several months before starting to impersonate one of the account executives.

 Last year, INTERPOL and the FBI carried severals arrests of key individuals.
 INTERPOL Investigators even reportedly found the details of more than 10,000 CEOs and financial accountants of companies on the suspect’s systems.